 2021 titles conclude with a board book edition of J. Theron Elkins' A CHRISTMAS GIFT FOR SANTA (Zonderkidz), which features marvelous rhyme in a sweet story about remembering Santa with a present on Christmas, too.

-I'll be delivering the Keynote and doing several breakout sessions and critiques for the SCBWI AZ Regional Conference on September 24 - 26, 2021, to be held virtually.
-Note that you don't need to live in Arizona to attend, though priority registration will be given to their members.
+I gave the Keynote and several breakout sessions and critiques for the SCBWI AZ Regional Conference September 24 - 26, 2021, held virtually.
+It was fun and I'd love to be able to do a similar session for another conference.

 Creativity: Lovely, Elusive, Essential and Joyous

 The pandemic has pounded us all.
 We've felt boredom, fear, frustration, isolation.
 And we've suffered losses.
 We're still not able to gather in person today, but we are able to have this time for celebration of our creative lives.
 This keynote touches on some insights about the nature of creativity and the need for it, and includes some experiences related to creativity with the development of books by Mary's clients.

 Agent - Author session: Mary Cummings and Dawn Young